ECS-CS/TechStars/Capstone.md

 1. This function will be `invoked` every time we click on a box in our game.
 2. In this function we are toggling our players.
-3. We see that player X goes first, because in our **if** statement our condition evaluates to `true`.
+3. We see that player X goes first, because in our `if statement` our condition evaluates to `true`.
 4. Inside the curly brackets we define everything that belongs to each player.

+# 🚨 CHALLENGE 🚨
+1. At this point, you realize our game is only working for one player!
+2. Notice the 2nd part of our `if statement` was accidentally deleted.
+How will we fix this to make player **O** go?
+3. Full disclosure: I know there are pieces of code you don't understand.
+Truthfully, explaining everything at this point may make you more confused.
+Take hints from what we did for Player X to complete Player O.

 ```javascript
 // THIS FUNCTION IS RESPONSIBLE FOR MARKING SPOTS ON THE GRID (PLACING X OR O)